rivernews/djangorest-angularcli-eb/README.md

 ```
 AUTH_USER_MODEL = 'account.CustomUser' # override the default user model
 ```
-  - create app by `./manage.py startapp api`
-  - create app by `./manage.py startapp blog`.
-This is optional.
-You may want other app names based on your project needs.
-In this instruction we'll use blog as an example to build a blog in our website.
     - Setup `blog/model.py` for posts, add a `Post` class and specify necessary fields.
 ```
 from django.conf import settings